User-centered design calls for user research.

 • Synthesizing: By creating meaningful themes out of extensive research data and synthesizing each theme with relevant findings, crucial insights can be gathered.

-These are some of the methods to get the best deliverables out of the research data and get a clear idea about UI UX differences.
+These are some of the methods to get the best UX deliverables out of the research data and get a clear idea about UI UX differences.

 Without analysis, research becomes meaningless!